 With the anti-lock brake system, this light will come on when you start your engine and may stay on for several seconds.
 That's normal.
-If the light doesn't come on, have it fixed so it will be ready to warn you if there is a problem.

 If the light stays on, turn the ignition off.
 Or, if the light comes on when you're driving, stop as soon as possible and turn the ignition off.
 Then start the engine again to reset the system.
 If the light still stays on, or comes on again while you're driving, your Corvette needs service.
 If the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
 If the regular brake system warning light is also on, you don't have anti-lock brakes and there's a problem with your regular brakes.
 See "Brake System Warning Light" earlier in this part.